 Standing Stone State Park has more than eight miles of day-use hiking trails, providing access to some of the park’s loveliest areas.
 Trails range from easy to strenuous and pass into virgin woods through vivid wildflowers and over-flowing streams and around beautiful Standing Stone Lake.

-The park is equipped with 36 campsites, each with grill, picnic table, water and electricity.
+The park has 36 campsites, each with grill, picnic table, water and electricity.
 There are also 17 historic WPA cabins and seven more modern cabins available that can be reserved up to a year in advance.
 All cabins are completely equipped for housekeeping including appliances, microwave oven, cooking utensils and linens.
 The park has three group lodges ranging in size and accommodations.

-The Tea Room at Standing Stone is the only conference-style meeting room available.
-It can accommodate up to 80 people and is approximately 800 square feet.
-The Tea Room also includes a large back deck and five picnic tables.
+The Tea Room at Standing Stone is a conference-style meeting room that can accommodate up to 80 people and is approximately 800 square feet.
+The Tea Room includes a large back deck and five picnic tables.
 Great views of the lake and natural scenery make it an ideal location for wedding receptions, family reunions and small conferences.